onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 have a scene where I grab the camera and talk to it in a shaky way from up close like the joker

+biggest risk: too complex for the masses

 ██████████████████████████████████████████████████████████████████
 # title & thumbnail
 ██████████████████████████████████████████████████████████████████

-Why our ULTIMATE desire should be The Great Enabler
+Why Our ULTIMATE Desire Should Be The Great Enabler

-and what to do about it
+And What You Can Do About It

 What should be our ULTIMATE desire?
 The Organizational Imperative